osmanmerdan/Fungal-ITS-Sequence-Analysis/README.md

 **Notes:**

-- This pipeline assumes that seqs file names and seq headers are same.
+- This pipeline assumes that seqs file names and seq headers are the same.
 - For example, Sample file name: ERR789.fasta, Sample fasta header: >ERR789
 - All individual seq files are stored in the "./seqs" directory